 The purpose of mathematics in our federation is to equip children with the knowledge, skills and understanding to be able to understand the world around them.
-This includes maths skills for functional aspects of life, for example telling the time and handling money, budgeting and also maths skills which facilitate the learning of other subjects, for example geometry skills in design.
+This includes maths skills for functional aspects of life, for example telling the time and handling money.
+A solid understanding of maths and good calculation skills equip adults with the ability to become more financially literate.
+Furthermore, maths skills which facilitate the learning of other subjects, for example geometry skills in design or using logarithms in computing.
 This means ensuring we have a curriculum that is fully inclusive for all children which:

-- Develops children's fluency, reasoning and problem solving skills all of which are inextricably linked. - Develops children's knowledge and understanding of mathematical concepts whilst enabling them to practise and hone skills and methods. - Enables them to think critically and communicate their understanding to others. - Gives them opportunities to apply learned mathematical skills, in different contexts, across the curriculum.
+- Develops children's fluency, reasoning and problem solving skills all of which are inextricably linked. - Develops children's knowledge and understanding of mathematical concepts whilst enabling them to practise and hone skills and methods. - Enables them to think critically and communicate their understanding to others.
+Ensures that children have the essential mathematical vocabulary to do this. - Gives them opportunities to apply learned mathematical skills, in different contexts, across the curriculum.